Bowhunting October Trophy Whitetails in Illinois

 Bowhunting October 1st-20th in Illinois

-During October of our 2018 season one of our diehard hunters, Dennis Holtgrave, experienced first-hand the magic of a freshly cut beanfield and an October cold front can bring to the deer woods.
-The following day after the farmer cut the field, Dennis harvested a 6 1/2 year old, 165″ main frame eight point on his last evenings hunt!
-Click here to see the Full Story & Video of Dennis’s Hunt >>
+A few Octobers’ ago, one of our die-hard hunters, Dennis Holtgrave, experienced first-hand the magic of a freshly cut beanfield and an October cold front can bring to the deer woods.
+The following day after the farmer cut the field, Dennis harvested a 6 1/2-year-old, 165″ main frame eight point on his last evenings hunt!
+Click here to see the Full Story & Video of his Hunt >>

-As a whitetail guide, this is without a doubt one of my favorite times of the season.
-Core bucks are expanding there ranges and are becoming very active during daylight hours.
+As a whitetail guide, this is without a doubt one of my favorite times of the season for multiple reasons- and in my opinion, the best time to harvest a mature whitetail.
+Core bucks are expanding their ranges and are becoming very active during daylight hours.
 Bucks tend to be most susceptible to calling and decoying during this time of the October.
 Hunting field edges in the last part of October paired with a decoy is one of our favorite set ups at the lodge.
-Anytime a cold front moves in during this time, it is almost guaranteed to have mature bucks up and moving.
-More on Decoying Deer and Pre Rut Calling Tips >>
+Anytime a cold front moves in during this time, it is almost guaranteed to have mature bucks on the move.
+More on Decoying Deer and Pre-Rut Calling Tips >>

 Our October evening hunts are typically over some type of food source whether it be a food plot, ag field, or white oak grove.
-If we have bucks that are still not entering the food sources in daylight, we may go back a littler further in the timber and hunt transition areas going from bed to food.
-If we have warmer weather we like to hunt secluded waterholes that are close to a primary food source.
+If we have bucks that are still not entering the food sources in daylight, we may go back a little further in the timber and hunt transition areas going from bed to food.
+If we have warmer temperatures, we like to hunt secluded waterholes that are close to a primary food source.
 Bucks will be getting out of their beds and after munching on acorns and other “dry” browse throughout the day, they get thirsty!